q5sys/talks/self-2024-06/Image Gen.md

 upscaler - Exactly like it sounds.

-VAE - two uses

-The Variational Autoencoder (VAE) neural network has two parts: (1) an encoder and (2) a decoder.
+VAE - The Variational Autoencoder (VAE) neural network has two parts: (1) an encoder and (2) a decoder.
 The encoder compresses an image to a lower dimensional representation in the latent space.
 The decoder restores the image from the latent space.

 VAE files are used in Stable Diffusion v1 to improve eyes and faces.
 They are the decoder of the autoencoder we just talked about.
 By further fine-tuning the decoder, the model can paint finer details.